The symptoms of Tramadol withdrawal can be excruciating, making professional treatment a necessity.

 - Numbness and tingling in the extremities

-Unfortunately, this withdrawal syndrome can be deadly, so it is important for anyone who is showing signs of tramadol withdrawal to get treated immediately.
+This withdrawal syndrome can be deadly, so anyone showing signs of tramadol withdrawal must get treated immediately.
 If you believe you are experiencing this syndrome or you know someone who is, call 911 right away.

 Immediate Treatment for Tramadol Withdrawal

-- Most patients are still given an analgesic or opioid-based drug to treat their normal withdrawal symptoms.
+Most patients are still given an analgesic or opioid-based drug to treat their normal withdrawal symptoms.
 You may also receive sedatives and/or hypnotic drugs to treat your psychosis.
+Most of the time, antipsychotic drugs are not used.

 The rare, severe effects of tramadol withdrawal are extremely dangerous and could be deadly.
-This is why you must absolutely seek professional care for tramadol withdrawal, whether or not you were abusing the substance.
+This is why you must absolutely seek professional care, whether or not you were abusing the substance.

 Do You Need Help for Narcotic Abuse?

-Call 800-934-1582(Who Answers?) now to find rehab centers where you can safely recover from dependence, abuse, and addiction.
+Call 800-934-1582(Sponsored) now to find rehab centers where you can safely recover from dependence, abuse, and addiction.
 Let us help you find the best program for your needs and end your substance abuse today.

 the Take-Away